 I have been using the xFyro ARIA earbuds for more than a month now.
 So far, I am pretty happy with how these earbuds sound.
 The earbuds are quite balanced across all sound stages.
 The bass and the mid tones are quite good while the treble lacks some punch.
 The volume is quite good considering that these are true wireless earbuds.
 They are nowhere as loud as wired earphones, but they are loud enough to get the job done.
 One strange thing that happened to me was that after the first day of using the earbuds, on the second day, the volume of the audio felt too low as compared to the previous day.
 Even on full volume, I could barely listen to a song.
 It was quite strange but after not using the earbuds for a week, that issue was fixed.
 Probably an issue with my pair but had to write it down here.
 Overall, the earbuds sound quite good.
 The microphone quality is quite decent.
 The earbud comes with CVC noise isolation technology.

 xFyro claims that the ARIA earbuds provide a battery life of 8 hours on a full charge and another 24 hours of juice with the charging case.
 This might be true if you are listening on volume below 50%.
 During my listening sessions, I tend to listen to my music at 80% or above.
 With this, I got an average battery life of around 5-6 hours on a full charge.
 This itself should be good enough for an average user, but the annoying part comes when the battery drops below 30%.
 You get this battery low audio message every few seconds which disrupt my listening session.
+Update: xFyro said that they will fix this issue (hopefully in their next batch) so that the earbuds will alert you with the “low battery” prompt only when the battery drops below 5% and 1%.
 Another thing that I have noticed is that the battery of the right earbud dies quite earlier than the left earbud.
 Thanks to the quick charge feature, I almost never have any problems with my earbuds battery dying on me as a quick 15 minutes charge gives 3 hours of listening time.

 The ARIA earbuds are paired with Bluetooth 5 technology which is the latest in the market.
 The earbuds disconnect automatically when you put them in your case.
 When you remove them, by the time you wear the earbuds, they get paired with your phone automatically.
 The active Bluetooth range is 10m, which is expected from most Bluetooth earphones.
 In rare cases, I have had problems where after removing them from the case, the earbuds would pair to my phone but I was not able to listen to any audio.
 Restarting the earbuds fixes the issue but this is something that has happened to me twice or thrice.